reactome/container/README.md

 After the reactome server has been given the instruction to get started, it will take some time get ready.
 When it is ready, then you will be able to visit following endpoints at your browser:

--   `localhost:80` for reactome.org
+-   `localhost:80` for The Reactome front page
--   `localhost:8983` for solr admin
+-   `localhost:8983` for Solr Admin
--   `localhost:7474` for neo4j admin
+-   `localhost:7474` for Neo4j Admin
--   `localhost:8082/manager/html` for tomcat manager
+-   `localhost:8082/manager/html` for Tomcat Manager

 ## Configuring custom passwords